-- The promotion process should recognize and reflect the individual faculty member's advancement in the areas of scholarship, teaching, service, student success, and professional development. - At the time of initial faculty appointment, the faculty member should be made aware of the specific criteria by which they will be evaluated for promotion, and these criteria may be updated as required (See criteria for regular faculty promotion). - Responsibilities of those involved in the promotion process should be clearly assigned and made known to those concerned. - Avenues for appeal should be available and the appeal procedures made known to the promotion candidate.
+- The promotion process should recognize and reflect the individual faculty member's advancement in the areas of scholarship, teaching, service, professional development, and student success. - At the time of initial faculty appointment, the faculty member should be made aware of the specific criteria by which they will be evaluated for promotion, and these criteria may be updated as required (See criteria for regular faculty promotion). - Responsibilities of those involved in the promotion process should be clearly assigned and made known to those concerned, including external review process (see page 49). - Avenues for appeal should be available and the appeal procedures made known to the promotion candidate.